joe-gutman/E-CommerceProductPage/README.md

 - TODO: Should re-render after new item is selected, currently needs 2 clicks.

 Questions and Answers: (Yichen Lin)
+- TODO: An user should be able to attach photos when adding an answer
+- TODO: Display photos on every answer
+- TODO: When using the search bar to filter questions, every questions should be filtered. (currently only the questions displayed on webpage will be filtered)

 Ratings and Reviews: (Jack Pape)
 - TODO: All review data used in my section is DUMMY DATA that I wrote so I could edit it freely myself!
 There are no API/axios calls implemented.